 \section{Abstract}

 Higher-order $U$-statistics abound in fields such as statistics, machine learning, and computer science, but are known to be highly time-consuming to compute in practice.
 Despite their widespread appearance, a comprehensive study of their computational complexity is surprisingly lacking.
-This paper aims to fill that gap by presenting several results related to the computational aspect of $U$-statistics.
-First, we derive a useful decomposition from an $m$-th order $U$-statistic to a linear combination of $V$-statistics with orders not exceeding $m$, which are generally more feasible to compute.
-Second, we explore the connection between exactly computing $V$-statistics and Einstein summation, a tool often used in computational mathematics, quantum computing, and quantum information sciences for accelerating tensor computations.
+This paper aims to fill this gap by presenting several results related to the computational aspect of $U$-statistics.
+First, we derive a useful decomposition from a $m$-th order $U$-statistic to a linear combination of $V$-statistics with orders not exceeding $m$, which are generally more feasible to compute.
+Second, we explore the connection between exactly computing $V$-statistics and Einstein summation, a tool often used in computational mathematics and quantum computing to accelerate tensor computations.
 Third, we provide an optimistic estimate of the time complexity for exactly computing $U$-statistics, based on the treewidth of a particular graph associated with the $U$-statistic kernel.
-The above ingredients lead to a new, much more runtime-efficient algorithm of exactly computing general higher-order $U$-statistics.
-We also wrap our new algorithm into an open-source Python package called \package{}.
-We demonstrate via three statistical applications that \package{} achieves impressive runtime performance compared to existing benchmarks.
-This paper aspires to achieve two goals: (1) to capture the interest of researchers in both statistics and other related areas further to advance the algorithmic development of $U$-statistics, and (2) to offer the package \package{} as a valuable tool for practitioners, making the implementation of methods based on higher-order $U$-statistics a more delightful experience.
+The above ingredients lead to (1) a new, much more runtime-efficient algorithm to exactly compute general higher-order $U$-statistics, and (2) a more streamlined characterization of runtime complexity of computing $U$-statistics.
+We develop an accompanying open-source package called \texttt{u-stats} in both \href{https://github.com/zrq1706/U-Statistics-Python}{Python} and \href{https://github.com/cxy0714/U-Statistics-R}{R}.
+We demonstrate through three examples in statistics that \texttt{u-stats} achieves impressive runtime performance compared to existing benchmarks.
+This paper also aspires to achieve two goals: (1) to capture the interest of researchers in both statistics and other related areas to further advance the algorithmic development of $U$-statistics and (2) to lift the burden of implementing higher-order $U$-statistics from practitioners.